Hong Song-nam

 From 1954 he worked in the North Korean Ministry of Heavy Industry.
 In 1971–1973 he was Minister of Heavy Industry.
-From 1973–1975 he was Deputy Chairman of the Administrative Council of the DPRK.
+From 1973 to 1975 he was Deputy Chairman of the Administrative Council of the DPRK.
 In 1973–1977 he was Chairman of the State Planning Commission.
 From 1982 to 1986 he was First Secretary of the Workers' Party of Korea of South Pyongan Province.
 In 1987–1990 he served as Deputy Chairman of the Administrative Council, the chairman of the State Planning Commission of the DPRK.
-From 1990–1998 he was deputy chairman of the Administrative Council (deputy premier).
+From 1990 to 1998 he was deputy chairman of the Administrative Council (Vice Premier of North Korea).

 Hong died on 31 March 2009.
 A funeral committee chaired by Kim Yong-nam was appointed with Jo Myong-rok, Kim Yong-chun, and 33 others as its members.